ShantiRoseCodes/aws_mle_project/README.md

 Varying the batch size, on the other hand, may help with the non-uniform distribution of images for each class, however, may lead to poor generalization.

-The ranges were chosen taking into account that the training time and costs need to be optimized.
-These were taken into account after the training and testing loss from the inital training led to a plot that had telltale signs of overfitting.
+The ranges were chosen taking the details mentioned above into account, while considering time and limitations budget.

-Based on comments from my initial profile report, which advised choosing an instance type with a reduced capacity, another difference between the 2 trials would be the reduction from ml.g4dn.4xlarge to ml.m5.large.
+Taking into account the batch sizes used for the training and that there are a total of 6683 images in my training data, it was necessary to run the training using parallel jobs.
+As epochs were not added to the hyperparameters to be tuned, the hyperparameter tuning instances consisted of multiple training jobs.

 **Initial Hyperparameters**